ameyinvent/Diwali-Personalised-Greetings/README.md

 2) To add a contact to your list
     1. Enter the Personalised name with which you want to send the message
     2. To ignore the contact, press enter
-    3. To use the given name, the one after -, press f and enter
+    3. To use the given name, the one after -, press f and enter.
     4. to break through the list, Press f and enter.